Infinite-type Schottky groups and group actions on infinite-type surfaces: Finitely generated Schottky groups

-\begin{rema} A Schottky group of rank $g$ may also be characterized as a finitely generated, purely loxodromic Kleinian group, with non-empty region of discontinuity, which is isomorphic to a free group of rank $g$ \cite{Maskit:Schottky} (another characterization of a Schottky groups of rank $g$ is given by geometrically finite Kleinian groups isomorphic to free groups of rank $g$ and without parabolic transformations). \end{rema}
+\begin{rema} A Schottky group of rank $g$ may also be characterized as a finitely generated, purely loxodromic Kleinian group with a non-empty region of discontinuity, which is isomorphic to a free group of rank $g$ \cite{Maskit:Schottky} (equivalently, a Schottky group of rank $g$ is a purely loxodromic geometrically finite Kleinian group isomorphic to free groups of rank $g$). \end{rema}